FerInvernizzi/AsQA/README.md

   - Upvoted random answer = +15 rep.

 - When an answer is selected as the best by the user asking a question, this answer shall be pinned to the top of all answers and have some kind of visual indication hinting it's the most useful answer.

+UPDATE (09/12/2020) null user

+- I will manage the logged user by creating a "null" user and basing my comprobations around it whenever there's no actual user logged in.